protolabo/zenkai/README.md

 This library enforces structure validation to stay conform to the web standards and as a bonus always yields valid elements.

 [User guide](docs/guide-dom.md)

-### UI

-The User Interface library (UI) offers a collection of modular styled components to create a better user experience.
-They are highly configurable and can be integrated to any design or theme of your choice.
-The components include:

-- Floating Label
-- Input counter
-- Selector
-- Switch
-- Collapsible
-- Accordion

 ## Documentation